AnyChart/docs.anychart.com/Gantt_Chart/Elements/Project_Chart.md

 chart.getTimeline().milestones().height(15);
 ```

-**Previews of milestones** are special elements representing milestones that can be displayed on their [parent tasks](#parent_tasks) by passing `true` to the {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} method.
-This method also allows accessing the settings of previews – see the methods of the {api:anychart.core.gantt.elements.MilestonesPreviewElement}anychart.core.gantt.elements.MilestonesPreviewElement{api} class.
+**Previews of milestones** are special elements that represent milestones on their [parent tasks](#parent_tasks).
+To display or hide them, pass `true` or `false` to the {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} method.
+By default, they are not shown.

-By default, previews inherit the settings of milestones they represent, but you can change their fill, stroke, type, etc. Please note that with the help of the {api:anychart.core.gantt.elements.MilestonesPreviewElement#depth}depth(){api} method you can set the depth of previews.
+Previews inherit the settings of milestones they represent, but you can change their fill, stroke, type, etc. – combine {api:anychart.core.gantt.elements.MilestonesElement#preview}preview(){api} with the methods of the {api:anychart.core.gantt.elements.MilestonesPreviewElement}anychart.core.gantt.elements.MilestonesPreviewElement{api} class.
+Please note that with the help of the {api:anychart.core.gantt.elements.MilestonesPreviewElement#depth}depth(){api} method you can set the depth of previews.

 If you need to create multiple milestones in one row, use an alternative way to visualize events – add [markers](Markers).